skwak-kaist/MoDec-GS/README.md

 ## News

 📌 **[2025.03.10]** The repository has been created.
-The source code is being finalized refinement and will be available soon!
+The source code is being finalized and will be available soon!